annleystanley/Midterm-Project/README.md

 1. Spend **1 min** on project flow structure.
     Which steps does your project have?
-2. Spend **1 min** on showing insights and relationships you found in the data during exploratory data analysis.
+2. Spend **1 min** on showing different APIs and data sources you took the information and data from.
+    - were there any interesting findings you came up with during EDA?
 3. Results (**1 min**):
-    - what modeling and sampling techniques did you use?
+    - what clustering techniques did you use?
     - evaluation metrics
+    - how did you come up with the number of clusters?
-4. **1 min** on Feature Importance
+4. **1 min** on profiling of clusters
-    - mention interesting features you have created
+    - what are the features that show the biggest difference across the clusters?
-    - what are the most important features?
+    - what features are showing the biggest correlation with economic indicators?
 5. Explain the biggest challenges in **1 min**.
     - what would you do if you have a bit more time?

 ### Submission Guidelines

-1. Share the link to your project repository through Compass.
+1. Share the link to your project repository through Compass
-2. The file with the same format as _sample_submission.csv_,  named **submission.csv** , that contains the predictions of delays for the first week of the year 2020 should be included in the repository as well.
+2. The file `submission.csv` that contains two columns, name of the neighborhood and cluster_id, should be included in the repository.

 ### How to Start

-You should spend some time with the datasets on your own.
-Try to look for interesting relationships and information inside the tables.
-Once you are familiar with the data and information in there you can move on to the EDA tasks from us that will further help you to get familiar with the datasets.
-Afterward, you can move onto the data preparation and modeling steps.
-Make sure you have enough time to prepare you slides and presentation at the end.
+As the first step, we need to parse the original JSON file with the neighborhoods into the Pandas.
+Afterward, we can start to gather different data from various sources.
+Spend some time on research of different APIs that could be used.
+Information from all data sources need to be joined with the neighborhoods before we can proceed with feature engineering and clustering itself.
+Do not forget about visualizations of clusters and neighborhoods as well becaue there is a lot of things that can be done in this area.